A Self-Advocate’s Guide To Patient Rights

 IHPP Goals:

-Create plain language health information
+Create plain language health information.

-Train healthcare providers to communicate better
+Train healthcare providers to communicate better.

 Last revised: January 2025